casangi/casadocs/docs/_files/calibration-and-visibility-data/synthesis-calibration/preparing-for-calibration.rst

          :name: atmospheric-optical-depth-correction

       The troposphere is not completely transparent.
-At high radio frequencies ($>$15 GHz), water vapor and molecular oxygen begin to have a substantial effect on radio observations.
+At high radio frequencies (>\ :math:`>`\ 15 GHz), water vapor and molecular oxygen begin to have a substantial effect on radio observations.
       According to the physics of radiative transmission, the effect is threefold.
 First, radio waves from astronomical sources are absorbed (and therefore attenuated) before reaching the antenna.
       Second, since a good absorber is also a good emitter, significant noise-like power will be added to the overall system noise, and thus further decreasing the *fraction* of correlated signal from astrophysical sources.
 Finally, the optical path length through the troposphere introduces a time-dependent phase error.
 In all cases, the effects become worse at lower elevations due to the increased air mass through which the antenna is looking.
-In CASA, the opacity correction described here compensates only for the first of these effects, tropospheric attenuation, using a plane-parallel
-      approximation for the troposphere to estimate the elevation dependence.
+In CASA, the opacity correction described here compensates only for the first of these effects, tropospheric attenuation, using a plane-parallel approximation for the troposphere to estimate the elevation dependence.
 (Gain solutions solved for later will account for the other two effects.)

       To make opacity corrections in CASA, an estimate of the zenith opacity is required (see observatory-specific chapters for how to